Wayland Men's Shed

 For 2026 we welcome a new leader in Stewart Haile who has great plans.
 Following our November meeting, and discussions, Stewart is reintroducing the monthly challenge.
 Details of this can be found by clicking the button below.
 We also have a list of provisional places to visit each month over 2026, again click on the button to see the list.

 Upon returning home, I opened the ‘Best Photograph of the day competition’ to all Shutterists that made this trip.
-An invitation was sent out to the group to submit their images to me which would subsequently be forwarded to a suitable judge.
-I invited John Pepper, who unfortunately could not make the trip, to be our judge.
-The group submitted a total of 7x images, so I requested a judgement by John for his top 3, awarding Gold, Silver & Bronze.
-The result of his deliberations follow below.
+I invited Mr Neil Rowe, who unfortunately could not make the trip, to be our judge.
+The group submitted a total of 8x images.
+The result of his deliberations follow below.”

 Gold